jaaswin/Robotics-Club/ReadMe.md

 # Embedded Systems Workshop at RGCET

-A comprehensive 4-day hands-on workshop on **Embedded Systems** that I organized and conducted at **Rajiv Gandhi College of Engineering and Technology**.
-This workshop provided practical exposure to embedded system fundamentals using **Raspberry Pi Pico** and **MicroPython**, guiding participants from basic concepts to complete project implementation.
+This repository documents the comprehensive 4-day Embedded Systems Workshop that I organized and conducted at **Rajiv Gandhi College of Engineering and Technology**.
+The workshop provided hands-on, practical training in embedded systems development using Raspberry Pi Pico and MicroPython, taking students from foundational concepts to complete project implementation.
 ## 🛠 Workshop Highlights

 - **Duration:** 4 Days